-Translations & Residency
+Translations and Residency

+The translations and residency are important steps which people forget.
 There are two issues which do arise in Thailand with adoptions.
 The first one is the language of the documents for adoption in Thailand and the other one is residency of the adoptive parents.
 This normally applies to a small group of people who may have lived or are living in Thailand and want to adopt.
 The other is the language that the documents are in if it is not in Thai or English.

 In Thailand, the language in all the document would be in the Thai language.
 They do accept English on adoption documents but any other language needs to be translated and certified.
 For example, if you are French or German then all your documents would be in the French or German language.
 These documents would need to be translated into Thai and be certified abroad at a Thai Embassy or Thai Consulate in your home country.
 These documents can either be sent via your attorney in Thailand or via diplomatic channels to the authorities in Thailand.